 So this last week has been fun, hasn’t it?
-I’m not sure what I’ve enjoyed more–reading countless news stories about the effect Justin Bieber had on the Steelers; calls for Tomlin’s head after a bad loss that followed three great wins; or the general childishness and unprofessionalism of (most of) the local Pittsburgh media when talking about the loss to the Jets.
-Hell, I enjoyed all of these things equally!
-And by “enjoyed” I mean I thought to myself repeatedly, “I’d rather be dressing a patient’s gangrenous wounds than be a Steelers fan anymore, because we are the goddamn worst!
+I’m not sure what I’ve enjoyed more–reading countless news stories about the effect Justin Bieber had on the Steelers; calls for Mike Tomlin’s head after a bad loss that followed three great wins; or the general childishness and unprofessionalism of (most of) the local Pittsburgh media when talking about the loss to the Jets.
+Actually, I enjoyed all of these things equally!
+And by “enjoyed” I mean I thought to myself repeatedly, “I’d rather be dressing a patient’s gangrenous wound than be a Steelers fan anymore, because we are the worst!
 Worse than gangrene!”
 (I want to clarify that I think Steelers fans are worse than both gangrene AND Gang Green, the ridiculous name the Jets fanbase chooses to call themselves.)

 I didn’t lose my mind after the loss to the Jets, unlike many Steelers fans.
-I think the 3 previous wins had led some to believe this is much better team than it actually is.
+I think the 3 previous wins had led some to believe this is a much better team than it actually is.
 This is still a team who is regularly starting 5-6 guys on defense who would be backups on any other team.
-This is still a team who has great potential and talent on offense, but who’s been inconsistent for the majority of the season.
-This is still a team who still has a terrible average starting field position.
+This is still a team who has great potential and talent on offense, but has been inconsistent for the majority of the season.
+This is still a team that still has a terrible average starting field position.
 There are big weaknesses in all three phases of the game.
 But with three big wins, it was easy to ignore those weaknesses.
 Expectations got higher with each subsequent win, but the Steelers and their fans came crashing back to earth in MetLife Stadium last Sunday.

 Mettenberger has moved ahead of the other two QBs on the roster to win the starting job, so you might think he’d be good, but then you realize the other two QBs are Jake Locker and Charlie Whitehurst.

 I honestly don’t know a whole lot about the Titans.
 Nate Washington still plays for them.
 There’s some familiar faces on the coaching staff in Ken Whisenhunt, Mike Mularkey, Ray Horton, and Nick Eason.
 I know the Titans are bad enough that questions about them tanking the season have recently surfaced.
 Which means the Steelers should put this game away early, but I think we can all agree that probably won’t happen.
-A game where Steelers fans can chillax and enjoy a beatdown?
+A game where Steelers fans can relax and enjoy a beatdown?
 Blasphemy!
 Plus, if the Steelers put this game away early, that won’t allow for callers to The Fan to say, “durrr the Steelers should’ve hired Whisenhunt over Tomlin, they would’ve totally won like six more Super Bowls with Whiz” (and mentioning who was the losing coach in SBXLIII or Whisenhunt’s record as a head coach won’t deter the caller).

 The Titans defense is statistically close to the Steelers in points per game allowed.
 Both teams are at a -2 turnover differential.
 I think turnovers could very well play a role in this game.
 This season especially, the Steelers have had a much easier time winning when they’ve had a positive turnover differential (which can be said anytime, but the numbers this year particularly stand out).
 If the defense can force a turnover or two, this will be a much easier game to win.